carlosdamazio/kalc/README.md

 ```

 This will generate the `KalcOS.iso` file in `build/` directory, of which is the image to be ran on QEMU.

+To see what's going to be developed, please refer to the TODO.md file in root directory folder
+or check the issues tab in GitHub repo.